NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/metadata/index.md

 **Guidelines for use:**

-The use of an authority register is recommended whenever one is available, both for personal names and corporate entities.
+The use of an authority file is recommended whenever one is available, both for personal names and corporate entities.
-The specific authority register used must be identified.
+The specific authority file used must be identified.
-An example of such a register is the  [Shared Authority Register for Persons and Corporate Bodies](https://bibliotekutvikling.no/kunnskapsorganisering/vokabularer-utkast/felles-autoritetsregister-for-personer-og-korporasjoner/).
+An example of such a register is the Norwegian [Shared Authority file for Persons and Corporate Bodies](https://bibliotekutvikling.no/kunnskapsorganisering/vokabularer-utkast/felles-autoritetsregister-for-personer-og-korporasjoner/).

-The creator should also be identified using their full name (first name, last name/corporation).
+The creator should also be identified using their full name ("last name, first name" or "corporation name").
 Birth and death years may be included in parentheses after the name.
 Examples:
 *Nesbø, Jo (1960– )*, *Shakespeare, William (1564–1616)*.

-It should be specified whether the name refers to a person or a corporation.
+`type` should be specified to indicate whether the name refers to a person or a corporation.
-This is handled in different ways across various metadata catalogs and authority registers.
+This is handled in different ways across various metadata catalogs and authority files.
-The vocabulary is Norwegian.
-Currently, the following values are allowed to define the type of name or entity though additional types may be added if needed:
+Currently, the following values are allowed to define the type of name or entity though additional types may be added if needed.
+The vocabulary terms for `type` are in Norwegian:

 - `person`
 - `korporasjon` (organization)
 - `konferanse` (conferance)
 - `standardtittel` (uniform title. e.g., treaty, contract)

-The role of the person or organization should be specified.
+The role of the person or organization should be specified using the `role` attribute.
 Examples of roles include:
 author, composer, film director, photographer, creator, etc.

-The use of the role attribute should be meaningful for the data provider, reflect the metadata catalog or system being used, and follow consistent (standardized) formatting.
+The use of the `role` attribute should be meaningful for the designated community, reflect the metadata catalog or system being used, and follow consistent (standardized) formatting.

 Explanation of *authority* information:
 - `source`: The name of the authority file from which the value is taken, provided as a plain text string.